Club Alianza Lima Vóley: History

 Alianza Lima Vóley was founded on November 15, 1990.
 It entered the Peruvian volleyball scene after merging with Club Santa Teresita of the División Superior de Vóley and achieved its first official title in 1991.
 As a result, they qualified for the South American Championship for the first time, placing third.

 Alianza Lima won the national league again in 1992 and 1993.
 In 1992, they placed third again in the South American Championship.
 In the 1994 South American Championship, Alianza Lima placed second, being one of the most historic performances by the club.

 After the reorganization of the Liga Nacional Superior de Voleibol, Alianza Lima failed to win the national championship after numerous second place finished in the 2020–21, 2021–22, 2022–23 seasons.
 However, in the 2023–24 season, Alianza Lima won the national championship after 31 years, defeating CV Universidad de San Martín de Porres in the final.
-In the 2025 South American Championship, they stopped their group, advancing to the semi-finals and defeated Estudiantes de La Plata to advance to the final.
+In the 2025 Women's South American Volleyball Club Championship, they stopped their group, advancing to the semi-finals and defeated Estudiantes de La Plata to advance to the final.
 As a result, they qualified for the FIVB Club World Championship for the first time in their history.

+In the 2024–25 Liga Peruana de Vóley Femenino, the club won the back-to-back championship by defeating Regatas Lima 3–0 in sets.

+In the 2025 FIVB Volleyball Women's Club World Championship, held in December of that year, the club finished sixth in the overall standings.
+Their campaign included a victory over Zhetysu VC and two defeats against Osasco São Cristóvão Saúde and Savino Del Bene Scandicci.

+On May 3, 2026, Alianza Lima were crowned three-time champions of the Liga Peruana de Vóley after defeating Universidad San Martín in a thrilling extra game, winning 3 sets to 2.